 I felt a terrible longing to run alongside him, duck under his shoulder, climb on his back until he folded me in his embrace.
 This is a man I’ve known since I was a kid though we only became lovers in our forties, and his body has always seemed familiar to me: his smells, good and bad; his fingers (his cock), the tiny stud in his ear (how many times I tongued it), the hairs curling on his chest.
 His mouth.
 When we were together, I was always burrowing into him in a way I’ve never done before or since.
 Sometimes he loved it, sometimes it put him off, but what was miraculous was I didn’t care either way.
-It’s not that his feelings didn’t matter to me (they did, so much); it’s that, with him, I was present in a way that precluded premeditation.
+It’s not that his feelings didn’t matter to me.
+They did, so much.
+It’s that, with him, I was present in a way that precluded premeditation.
 I was not angling to impress or be impressed.
 I felt him in my blood and bones and pussy and so, without thinking, I’d reach for him.

 I watched this man–this collection of human atoms whom I first beheld when he was 10 and then 19 and, o, you get the picture–I watched him bob down the street away from me.
 His gait was the same.
-He always takes it light, bounces on his toes, keeps his carriage erect, as if taking real seriously his mother’s farewell phrase: “Walk good.”
+He always keeps it light, bounces on his toes, keeps his carriage erect, as if taking real seriously his mother’s farewell phrase: “Walk good.”
 He looked heavier and furrier and still, to me, extremely beautiful.
 For a minute I remembered it all: how many times he opened me when my heart seemed shut to everything, how many times he walked away without looking back.
-In that rush I wanted my friend so much–not just in bed but cross-legged on the floor, where we could share every story we’d collected since last we’d been together.
+In that rush I wanted my friend so much–not just in bed but cross-legged on the floor, where we could share every story we’d collected since we’d been together.
 I wanted to climb the stairs into whatever home he occupies now, work and live side by side, match heartbeats.

 I wanted to say hi.